openbmc/openbmc/poky/documentation/kernel-dev/kernel-dev-advanced.rst

 good approach if you are working with Linux kernel sources you do not control or if you just do not want to maintain a Linux kernel Git repository on your own.
-For partial information on how you can define kernel Metadata in the recipe-space, see the "`Modifying an Existing Recipe <#modifying-an-existing-recipe>`__" section.
+For partial information on how you can define kernel Metadata in the recipe-space, see the ":ref:`kernel-dev/kernel-dev-common:modifying an existing recipe`" section.

 Conversely, if you are actively developing a kernel and are already maintaining a Linux kernel Git repository of your own, you might find it